HW1: Python Practice

 AI Extension: To push yourself further, you can extend your program to support a simple AI controlled opponent.
 Doing so will earn you your Week 2 engagement point.
 Randomly picking your move in RPS is generally considered the optimal strategy (although recent research suggests there are various ways to get an edge by exploiting human psychology).
 To complete this extension you must do the following:

-• Add command line argument processing for your program.
-With no arguments it should function as above, but when run with a -AI flag, it should enable AI mode for the second player.
-With a -AIAUTO flag it should enable AI for both players and not accept any user input.
+- Add command line argument processing for your program.
+With no arguments it should function as above, but when run with a

-• An AI player should randomly select which move to make.
+flag it should enable AI for both players and not accept any user input. - An AI player should randomly select which move to make.

-• When running in AI mode, the last line of your program’s output should be modified so it says “AI Player”, for example AI Player 1's rock beats AI Player 2's scissors if running in AIAUTO mode.
+- When running in AI mode, the last line of your program’s output should be modified so it says “AI Player”, for example